radwanCS/Tsinghua-CS-SelfStudy/docs/source/content/freshmen_1/intro_CS/intro_cs.rst

 Study Material
 --------------

-* Books
+**Books:**

-1. "Computer Science: An Overview 13th edition by J.Glenn Brookshear, Dennis Brylow".
+1. "Computer Science: An Overview, 13th edition" by J. Glenn Brookshear and Dennis Brylow.

-The book comprises a total of 13 chapters.
-Ideally, you should aim to complete it within 15 days, but it shouldn't take too long because most of the content is quite basic and general.
+This book consists of 13 chapters.
+Ideally, you should aim to complete it within 15-30 days as it covers many topics in computer science to prepare you for what's to come.
+This book is also used by Tsinghua University in the Introduction to Computer Science course.

 Summary
 -------

+The book alone should be sufficient, but you can also refer to `THU-CST-Cracker <https://rekcarc-tsc-uht.readthedocs.io/>`_ for additional materials such as past exam papers, syllabus, and more.